-Let us begin with a short overview of the procedure: We start with the rules introduced in Sec.~\ref{sec:Model} for mass transfer for $\rho _{A,B}(\mathbf{s},t)$ associated with all possible NN and NNN hops to/from site $\mathbf{s}$.
+Let us begin with a short overview of the procedure: we start with the rules introduced in Sec.~\ref{sec:Model} for mass transfer for $\rho _{A,B}(\mathbf{s},t)$ associated with all possible NN and NNN hops to/from site $\mathbf{s}$.
 Then, we set $\mathbf{r}=\mathbf{s}\ell $, where $\ell $ is a lattice spacing, and write the corresponding difference equations for the updated densities $\rho_{A,B}(\mathbf{s},t +\Delta t)$ due to a single hop occurring over a time interval $\Delta t$.
 Taking the $\ell,\Delta t \rightarrow 0$ limits and applying a gradient expansion (GE), we cast the difference equations in the form of driven-diffusion continuity equations for the coupled pair of charge and density fluctuations, $\phi_{\pm }(\mathbf{r},t)$:

 where $\mathbf{J}$ and $J^\delta$ are the drive-independent and drive-dependent currents, respectively (with $\ell $ and $\Delta t$ absorbed into the coefficients of the various terms in the currents).
-Seeking minimal expressions for the $J$'s, we will arrive at a continuum description [see Eq.~\eqref{eq:eom-final} below] which we study in detail in the next section.
+Seeking minimal expressions for the $J$'s via a GE, we will arrive at a continuum description [see Eq.~\eqref{eq:eom-final} below] which we study in detail in the next section.
 Note that the noise terms cannot be derived systematically in this approach.
-Instead, we will add the simplest form of noise (zero mean, conserved-Gaussian), keeping the variance free.
-In the remainder of this section, we provide a few intermediate steps of the derivation, deferring the details to Appendix~\ref{appx:gradient-expansion}.
+Instead, we will add the simplest form of noise (zero mean, conserved-Gaussian), keeping the variance as a free parameter.